Get out there and feel the dirt!

 This project rests on a mass of scientific research that suggests that being outdoors and in particular connecting with nature, has a huge positive effect.
 It helps physical and mental health, learning, behaviour and social skills for people of all ages and abilities.
 For some people, their reaction to our indoor based society is extreme and although they may not know the reason, take them to a wild space and you can see them relax and open up.

 What is on offer?

-Green Pathways work with different schools and youth groups in Glasgow, we can tailor projects and activities to best suit the needs of each group.
+Glasgow Green Pathways work outside of school hours, during evenings weekends and school holidays, with different youth groups and clubs, community groups and after school clubs in Glasgow.
+We tailor projects and activities to best suit the needs of each group and the green space we’ll be working on.
 This may include;

 Young people plan, carry out and showcase a project which benefits wildlife and people in a local nature reserve, community garden or park.
 Projects might include:

 - Creating a wildlife mural for a community garden

 Consisting of holiday and after-school sessions for young people interested in practical outdoor activities, going on visits to different locations and joining in conservation tasks.
 There is also scope to develop sessions for family groups.

 Activities could include:

 - Den building